darshjain16/darshjain16/README.md

 # 💫 About Me:
-I’m a final-year B.Tech student in Computer Science Engineering, Tech Enthusiast and specializing in C++ and SQL with strong skills in software design, data structures, and web technologies.
+I’m a final-year B.Tech student in Computer Science Engineering, Tech Enthusiast and specializing in C++ and SQL with strong skills in software design, data structures, and data analytics.
 I’m passionate about learning, innovating, and contributing to meaningful tech-driven projects that create real-world impact.<br>

 ## 🌐 Socials: